telerik/ajax-docs/knowledge-base/common-how-to-fix-license-file-related-errors.md

  * restart the PC
  * and test again the project

-## Alternative solution based on a third party NuGet project:
+## Alternative solution based on a third party NuGet project to ensure that the license file is cleared before compiling the application:

 The [EmptyLicensesLicx](https://github.com/augustoproiete/EmptyLicensesLicx) is a NuGet Package to ensure the empty license.licx is present and working in Visual Studio.